BenFontaine1492/ErasmusWeatherApp/README.md

 ### Table Setup

-Run the following SQL commands to create the required tables:
+The following queries will be used to create the tables:

 ```sql
 CREATE TABLE weather_data_fin (